 QUESTION: One of the owners was upset over homeless people trespassing our common areas.
 He claimed he has the right to use his firearm even on common area grounds to protect himself.
 I said that the law of self-defense does not apply.
 If a firearm is used inside his dwelling, it might be considered as self-defense but not in the common area.

 ANSWER: Self-defense is not limited to a person's home.
-In California, you have the right to defend yourself and others against imminent harm regardless of location.
-The right to self-defense does not change based on whether they are inside your home or outside.
+In California, people have the right to defend themselves and others against imminent harm regardless of location.
+The right to self-defense does not change based on whether the threat of harm is inside the home or outside.
 The benefit of being inside your home is the presumption that you acted in self-defense.
-(Penal Code § 198.5.)
+(Penal Code §198.5.)

 Firearms in the Common Areas.
 Are there any limitations on firearms in the common areas?
 If the person is not licensed, California laws prohibiting the carrying a loaded firearm in any "public place" apply.
 (Penal Code §§ 25400, 25850, 26350, 26400.)
 The term “public place” is not defined, but most California courts have interpreted the restriction to apply if the area is reasonably accessible to the public without a barrier.
 (People v.
 Yarbrough (2008) 169 Cal.App.4th 303 (holding a private driveway may be a “public place” as applied to California’s loaded carry restrictions).